-Windows 10 has been with us for nearly two years now and we think this is the new Windows 7.
+Windows 10 has been with us for over three years now and we think this is the new Windows 7.
 We feel that its easy to use and on our machines there have been very few issues for a new operating system.
 In addition it feels robust.

 We recommend upgrading to Windows 10.